farao-community/farao-community.github.io/pages/docs/input-data/crac-cim.md

 </Series>
 ```

-- **injection setpoint** elementary actions have a A04 or a A05 psrType, that respectively stand for generation and load.
-In a similar way to pst setpoints, injection setpoints do not have a minimumCapacity nor a maximumCapacity, but they have a defaultCapacity when the marketObjectStatus is A26 (stands for ABSOLUTE) with unitSymbol MAW.
+- **injection set-point** elementary actions have a A04 or a A05 psrType, that respectively stand for generation and load.
+In a similar way to pst set-points, injection set-points do not have a minimumCapacity nor a maximumCapacity, but they have a defaultCapacity when the marketObjectStatus is A26 (stands for ABSOLUTE) with unitSymbol MAW.
 The marketObjectStatus may also be A23 for STOP.
-In that case, no defaultCapacity my be present.
+In that case, no defaultCapacity may be present.

 ```xml
 <Series>